 Domestic temporary, contract and seasonal staff can offer benefits beyond leave cover or busier periods – there are plenty of situations where having an extra pair of hands can prove helpful.
 With an established temporary division, Tiger Private has an ever-growing database of temporary and seasonal chefs, chauffeurs, housekeepers, live-in couples, nannies and other private

-Interviewing is an art.
-The judgement you make at the end of the interview could have dramatic consequences for your team or your business.
-Therefore, taking the time to prepare for an interview, going through the questions you are going to ask and working out what you want to get out of the meeting is highly recommended.
+When hiring a executive assistant, PA or other administrative position, it is essential to get the interview right.
+The judgement you make at the end could have dramatic consequences for your team or your business.
+Therefore, before every meeting with a potential employee, it is worth taking the time to prepare, going through the questions you are going to ask and working out what you want to get out of the process

 The nature of these questions will depend on your business, the role you are conducting interviews for and technical skills required.
 However, there are key questions which every interviewer should ask.

-Why did you leave your last position/Why are you looking to leave your current job?
+Why did you leave your last position, or why are you looking to leave your current job?

 If the reason you left your position had not been an issue after all, would you have stayed?

 This seems innocuous enough but you will be amazed how a candidate can open up to this probe.
 Repeat this question until you get to the real reason for leaving.
 This will help you form a more accurate opinion of the candidate.

 What were the salaries and benefits for your last three roles?